Loading...

 (909) 607-4979

-After leaving the nonprofit sector, I worked as a consultant for state and federal equity reports, focusing on underrepresented and marginalized populations.
-I also have worked with federally funded TRiO programs (i.e. EPOCHS, GEAR UP, and Upward Bound), at a Hispanic Serving Institution, in north Orange County.
-These college access and retention programs have broadened my perspective on student success, which has laid a solid foundation for me to fully support Latinx students succeed at The Claremont Colleges.
+Following my time in the nonprofit sector, I worked as a consultant on state and federal equity reports, focusing on underrepresented and marginalized populations.
+I also had the privilege of working with federally funded TRiO programs (such as EPOCHS, GEAR UP, and Upward Bound) at a Hispanic-Serving Institution in North Orange County.
+These experiences expanded my understanding of student success and reinforced my commitment to supporting Latinx students.

 Miriam Escobedo